Drill bit: Characteristics

-Most drill bits for consumer use have straight shanks.
+The majority of drill bits intended for consumer use are designed with straight shanks.
 For heavy duty drilling in industry, bits with tapered shanks are sometimes used.
 Other types of shank used include hex-shaped, and various proprietary quick release systems.

 The diameter-to-length ratio of the drill bit is usually between 1:1 and 1:10.
 Much higher ratios are possible (e.g., "aircraft-length" twist bits, pressured-oil gun drill bits, etc.), but the higher the ratio, the greater the technical challenge of producing good work.

 The best geometry to use depends upon the properties of the material being drilled.
 The following table lists geometries recommended for some commonly drilled materials.

 Materials

 Many different materials are used for or on drill bits, depending on the required application.
 Many hard materials, such as carbides, are much more brittle than steel, and are far more subject to breaking, particularly if the drill is not held at a very constant angle to the workpiece; e.g., when hand-held.